csinva/gan-vae-pretrained-pytorch/readme.md

-**Pre-trained GANs for MNIST / CIFAR10 along with model class definitions and examples of how to use them.**
+**Pre-trained GANs for MNIST / CIFAR10 along with model class definitions and notebooks showing how to use them.**

+- tested with pytorch 1.0, python 3.5

 ### mnist